johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 Note that there are some cases and deaths for which the county is unknown.
 According to the New York Times, they will follow up with the state sources to get those resolved.
-As of 3/31/2020 the Department of Public Health lists 77 confirmed cases as "pending address validation" and two deaths.
+As of 4/3/2020 the Department of Public Health lists 218 confirmed cases as "pending address validation" and two deaths.
+Those cases are not in the figure.

 Because
 some of us may be a bit unclear about the location of all